-Applicants to the nursing programs must be admitted to Central Alabama Community College and must submit the "Application to Nursing Program" by the required date as delineated below.
+Applicants to the nursing program must be admitted to Central Alabama Community College and must submit the "Application to Nursing Program" by the required date as delineated below.
 Admission to the College does not imply admission to the nursing program.
 A complete admission file must include:

-- I. Application for admission to Central Alabama. - II.
+- I. Application for admission to Central Alabama Community College. - II.
 Appropriate Application for admission to the nursing program. - III.
-Official high school transcript or GED certificate.
-If an applicant has a GED certificate, the applicant must also submit his/her official high school transcript. - IV.
-Official transcripts from all colleges attended. - V. Official TEAS V scores within the past three years. - VI.
-Verification of CPR certification at the health care provider level. - VII.
+Official high school transcript or GED certificate. - IV.
+Official transcripts from all colleges attended. - V. Official ACT composite score. - VI.
+Letter of good standing if applicant has previously been enrolled in a nursing program at another institution. - VII.
 Additional documents as needed to meet minimal requirements below.

-Minimum admission requirements for the Associate Degree Nursing program include:
+Minimum admission requirements for the Nursing program include:

-- I. Unconditional admission to the College. - II.
-Receipt of completed application for the Associate Degree Nursing program; deadline April 1st, or first official College work day, thereafter for deadlines falling on weekend or College recognized holiday.
+- I. Unconditional admission to the College - II.
+Receipt of completed application for the Nursing program before published deadline; deadline April 1st, or first official College work day, thereafter for deadlines falling on weekend or College recognized holiday - III.
+A minimum of 18 ACT composite score National or Residual

-- III.
-A minimum of 2.5 (without rounding) GPA on the last 24 credit hours on a 4-point scale for students with previous college work.
-Only grades accrued at regionally accredited postsecondary institutions will be considered in the cumulative GPA calculated for consideration of admission to the nursing program. - IV.
-A minimum of 2.5 (without rounding) high school GPA on a 4-point scale for students without prior college work (GED acceptable in lieu of high school transcript).
-However, applicants are still required to submit a high school transcript to have a complete file. - V. Eligibility for:a.
-ENG 101 and MTH 100 and - b.
-BIO 201 during the first term of nursing courses as determined by college policy. - VI.
-Good standing with the College. - VII.
-Meeting the essential functions required for nursing. - VIII.
-Official TEAS V score within the past three years.
+- IV.
+A minimum of 2.5 GPA on a 4-point scale for nursing required academic core courses and a minimum 2.0 cumulative GPA at current, native institution or cumulative 2.0 GPA at institution from which student is transferring.
+Only grades accrued at regionally accredited postsecondary institutions will be considered in the GPA calculated for consideration of admission to the nursing program. - V. A minimum of 2.5 (without rounding) high school GPA on a 4-point scale for students without prior college work (GED will be used if applicable). - VI.
+Meet the essential functions for nursing - VII.
+Eligible for ENG 101, BIO 201 and MTH 110

-Admission to the Associate Degree Nursing Program is competitive, and the number of students accepted is limited.
+Admission to the Nursing Program is competitive, and the number of students accepted is limited.
 Meeting minimal requirements does not guarantee acceptance.

-Calculation of Points for Applicants (ADN) Meeting Minimum Admission Standards: After meeting all minimum requirements, applicants are rank-ordered using a point system based on:
+Calculation of Points for Applicants Meeting Minimum Admission Standards:

+After meeting all minimum requirements, applicants are rank-ordered using a point system based on: